garimaverma449/Git-Practice/README.md

 - git rm [file-name] -  This command is used to delete the file from your working directory and stages the deletion.

 _flags:_
-- git rm -r [file-name.txt] -  Remove a file.
+- git rm -r [file-name.txt] ->  Remove a file.
+- git remove -f,--force -> -> This command is used to override the safety check that git makes to ensure that files in head match the current files int the staging area and working directory.

 ## **Git Remote**